How toll free numbers actually disconnect, and what happens next

 - Search a specific number to see its status, expected drop date, and the option to place a free request

-- Subscribe to a weekly email digest for any category you care about.
+- Subscribe to a monthly email digest for any category you care about.
 One click to unsubscribe.

 When you place a request on a number we are watching, we add it to our catcher's priority list.
-On the night the number is scheduled to drop, our system races for it the same way the brokers' systems do.
-If we catch it for you, you pay our price for the number (which depends on the area code).
+On the night the number is scheduled to drop, our system races for it the same way the vendors' systems do.
+If we catch it for you, you pay a one time fee for the number (which depends on the area code).
 If we miss it, you pay nothing.

 For numbers we already hold in our own inventory, we can release them to you immediately.
 Those are tagged differently on each page so you can see them at a glance.